maltecl/pulp/README.md

  <input :input="<event name>" />
  ```

  where `event name` is the name, that is then passed to `HandleEvent`.
-Along with that are passed are all values of the attributes that start with `:value-`:
+Along with that are passed all values of the attributes that start with `:value-`:
 ```handlebars
  <input :input="<event name>" :value-some-value="you could use a dynamic value here" value={{ c.message }}/>
  ```